Marriage in the Church

 - Pay fees and Church donation no later than 2 months before the wedding date

-- Give the civil marriage license to the priest or deacon or wedding coordinator no later than the rehearsal – no license, no wedding!
+- Give the civil marriage license to the priest or deacon or wedding coordinator no later than the rehearsal.
+A civil license is required for the marriage to take place!

 - Pray for your fiancé(e)